-- Electrical stimulation in the treatment of dysphagia is considered experimental and investigational, and therefore, not medically necessary.
-There is currently insufficient peer-reviewed medical literature to support the coverage of electrical stimulation in the treatment of dysphagia.
-Electrical stimulation can include transcutaneous electrical stimulation, neuromuscular electrostimulation and pharyngeal electrical stimulation. - 2.
+- Electrical stimulation for the treatment of oropharyngeal dysphagia is considered experimental and investigational, and therefore, not medically necessary.
+There is currently insufficient peer-reviewed medical literature to support the use of electrical stimulation for oropharyngeal dysphagia.
+Electrical stimulation can include transcutaneous electrical stimulation, neuromuscular electrostimulation and/or pharyngeal electrical stimulation. - 2.
 Post-payment Audit Statement